This delicious lunch, dinner, or even brunch dish is from the classic restaurant Bota Alta, in Lisbon’s Bairro Alto district.–David Leite

 - 4 tablespoons chopped flat-leaf parsley leaves, divided

-- 18 oil-cured black olives
+- 18 black or green olives

 - 1. Rinse the fish and place it in a bowl.
 Add enough cold water to cover.
 Chill overnight, changing the water several times.